fastplotlib/fastplotlib/README.md

 For more information see: https://github.com/pygfx/wgpu-py#platform-requirements

 ### Windows:
-Vulkan should be installed by default on Windows 11.
+Vulkan should be installed by default on Windows 11, but you will need to install your GPU manufacturer's driver package (Nvidia or AMD).
+If you have an integrated GPU within your CPU, you might still need to install a driver package too, check your CPU manufacturer's info.

 ### Linux:
 Debian based distros: